-- 4.37 The External Auditors (currently Ernst Young LLP EY) are required by the International Standard on Auditing 260 (ISA 260) to communicate about the audit of the Authority's financial statements with those charged with governance.
-This communication is in the form of a written report which is presented to Fire Authority on completion of the Audit. - 4.38 The principal purposes of the Auditors' report are: - To present key issues identified during the audit of the financial statements for the year ended 31 March and any material misstatements in the accounts, - To report on any key issues for governance, - To report on the Auditors' Value for Money conclusion, - To give an "audit opinion" on the financial statements, - To report on the implementation of any recommendations in the previous year's ISA 260 report, - To seek approval to the management representation letter, which confirms the Authority's responsibilities and actions in relation to the financial statements. - 4.39 The 2020/21 statement of accounts received an unqualified audit.
-They were approved by Fire Authority in May 22 subject to any non-material changes following completion of the external audit.
-This was completed with one minor change and the final accounts were presented to Finance and Resources Committee in October 22.
-A Value for Money conclusion is yet to be completed.
+- 4.36 The External Auditors (currently Ernst Young LLP) are required by the International Standard on Auditing 260 (ISA 260) to communicate about the audit of the Authority's financial statements with those charged with governance.
+This communication is in the form of a written report which will be presented to Fire Authority on completion of the Audit. - 4.37 The principal purposes of the Auditors' report are: - To present key issues identified during the audit of the financial statements for the year ended 31 March 2022 and any material misstatements in the accounts, - To report on any key issues for governance, - To report on the Auditors' Value for Money conclusion, - To give an "audit opinion" on the financial statements, - To report on the implementation of any recommendations in the previous year's ISA 260 report, - To seek approval to the management representation letter, which confirms the Authority's responsibilities and actions in relation to the financial statements. - 4.38 The 2021/22 audit has been delayed due to resourcing issues at EY and the audited statement of accounts are therefore yet to be finalised.
+A provisional ISA 260 report was presented to Fire Authority in May 2022 which indicated that EY are expecting to issue an unqualified 2020/21 Statement of Accounts.
+The authority to sign off the final audited Accounts has been delegated to the Head of Finance and Treasurer, in consultation with the Chair of Fire Authority subject to there being no further changes of a material nature.
+The ISA 260 is expected to be finalised in July 22.
+A Value for Money conclusion is yet to be completed. - 4.39 Further delays are expected with regards to the audit of the 2021/22 Statement of Accounts, again due to the lack of External Audit resources.
+The ongoing delay in the audit of the Accounts presents a risk to the Authority as any audit findings will not be reviewed and corrected in a timely manner.